 Studying abroad in London has always been my dream.
 Maybe it’s the books and films set here (I always loved Harry Potter as a kid), my lifelong Doctor Who obsession, those red phone booths, or the fact that my parents both lived here for a time, but something about this place has always intrigued me.

 Wearing a mask in class and while going out has helped me stay safe and keep others safe.
-But still, it’s impossible to evade public health when you are a part of the public.
-I’m just trying my best to be responsible and not contribute to problems.
+It’s impossible to evade public health when you are a part of the public, so I’m just trying my best to be responsible and not contribute to problems.

 With all that said, being here feels like a miracle and a privilege, and I suppose it is both.
 Life these days is about navigating the balance between living life and being a responsible member of the community.
 I’m always making sure I consider the best and safest ways to enjoy this study abroad experience.
 It may not look the same, or be as carefree, as study abroad experiences in the past, but I have learned so much from being here in this moment.